scollier/docker/contrib/rhel-dockerfiles/mongodb/README.md

-dockerfiles-fedora-mongodb
+dockerfiles-rhel-mongodb
 ========================

-Fedora dockerfile for MongoDB
+Red Hat Enterprise Linux dockerfile for MongoDB

-Tested on Docker 0.7.2
+Tested on Docker 0.10.0-dev

 Get the version of Docker